Meshford/fromage/README.md

 ```
 docker build -t fromage_image .
 ```
 3) Run container.
 Container runs tests, and you'll see result of condacted experiment.
-(Result should be False):
+(Result should be True):
 ```
 docker run fromage_image
 ```